Giveth/giveth-wiki/wiki/documentation/mvp.md

 # MVP

-The Giveth MVP is a minimal viable product that allows users to give money to communities around causes and to build these communities.
-The system is a set of [smart contracts](https://github.com/Giveth) living on [Ethereum Project blockchain](https://ethereum.org), with a [caching server](https://github.com/Giveth/feathers-giveth) and [graphical user interface (GUI)](https://github.com/Giveth/giveth-dapp).
+The Giveth MVP is a minimal viable product that allows users to give money to communities built around causes.
+The system is a set of [smart contracts](https://github.com/Giveth) living on the [Ethereum Project blockchain](https://ethereum.org), with a [caching server](https://github.com/Giveth/feathers-giveth) and a [graphical user interface (GUI)](https://github.com/Giveth/giveth-dapp).
 Currently we are in a closed alpha testing phase, should you be interested to help us test the system, please contact `@vojtech` on the [Giveth Slack](http://slack.giveth.io/).

 ## Executive Summary

 The system consists of:

 - [**DACs**](#mvp-dac) short for Decentralised Altruistic Communities.
-Every DAC is community around cause to which users can donate money.
-DAC is owned by a Delegate who can delegate the donations to Campaigns linked to the DAC.
+Every DAC is a community built around cause to which users can donate money.
+A DAC is owned by a Delegate who can delegate the donations to Campaigns linked to the DAC.
 - [**Campaigns**](#mvp-campaign) are individual projects with owned by a Campaign Manager.
 These projects have Milestones through which the people behind the Campaign can get funding.
 - [**Milestones**](#mvp-milestone) can be created within a Campaign and are the only way how to get money out of the Giveth system.
 The Milestones can be proposed by the Campaign Manager and follow a workflow where multiple people can interact with it to ensure the milestone has been accomplished.